 In the future he hopes to become a police officer because he’s afraid ISIS will come back.
 He says he wants to fight against them and take revenge for his cousins who were killed by ISIS militants.
 Two of his cousins were beheaded and one was thrown from a high building.

-Forty-three-year-old Majdi Hameed Majid locks the door of his home in the Old City of Mosul.
-Majdi returned to his damaged home in September 2018 and is one of the first Christians to return to the city’s historic centre.
-“I love Mosul so much,” he said.
-“I don’t want to go to Europe or anywhere else, I just want to stay in Mosul.
+Forty-three-year-old Majdi Hameed locks the door of his home in the Old City of Mosul.
+Majdi returned to his damaged home in September 2018.
+He is one of the first Christians to return to the city’s historic centre.
+“I love Mosul so much,” he says, “I don’t want to go to Europe or anywhere else, I just want to stay in Mosul.
 That’s why I returned back.”

 Majdi stands in an empty, burnt room inside his home in the Old City of Mosul.
 “This house used to be so beautiful,” he said.
 “Now I’m trying to work on it.”